 She has contributed to Irish, UK and US journals including Magma, The Rumpus, American Poetry Journal, Banshee and The Well Review, as well as the 2020 Ireland Chair of Poetry Commemorative Anthology Hold Open the Door (UCD Press) and the 2018 New Binary Press anthology Autonomy.
 In 2019, her poem Quemadero, or Farewell to a Husband’s Homeland was included in the Poetry Jukebox: A Deeper Country installation in Belfast.

-A Pushcart nominee, Sophie has also been shortlisted for Ireland’s Doolin Writers prize.
+A Pushcart nominee, Sophie was a commended poet in Magma’s 2021/2022 Judge’s Prize and has been shortlisted for Ireland’s Doolin Writers prize.

 Other writing, under the name Sophie Parker, has featured in The Irish Times, The Buenos Aires Herald and Time Out Buenos Aires.

-She lives with her husband and two children between Buenos Aires and the mountains outside Madrid.
+She lives between Buenos Aires and the mountains outside Madrid.